-Living in more remote areas comes with a risk of having the municipal water supply only for a few days a week especially during the dry season.
+Living in more remote areas comes with the risk of having the municipal water supply only for a few days a week, especially during the dry season.
 It is important to have a water storage tank on the roof of your home to store water.

 4. Toilet paper and drainage

 Depending on the location one cannot flush the toilet paper down the toilet in Mexico.
 In public places, it is common to see wastebaskets by the side of the toilet to place the toilet paper.